fenago/Grokking-Deep-Learning/Lab_4.md

 Toward that end, I must issue the same challenge I did in chapter 5: memorize the previous code.
 You’ll need to be very familiar with each of the operations in the code in order for the following chapters to be readable.
 Don’t progress past this point until you can build a threelayer neural network from memory!

-##

-## how to picture neural networks:
-in your head and on paper

-In this chapter
-•

-Correlation summarization

-•

-Simplified visualization

-•

-Seeing the network predict

-•

-Visualizing using letters instead of pictures

-•

-Linking variables

-•

-The importance of visualization tools

-Numbers have an important story to tell.
-They rely on you to give them a clear and convincing voice.
-—Stephen Few, IT innovator, teacher, and consultant

-7

-## 134